Key Insights:

 3. Strengthen core quant skills

-- Percentages
+- Percentages and ratios

 - Break-even analysis

-- Basic arithmetic
+- Basic arithmetic under time pressure

-5. Develop concise communication
+5. Develop a concise video recommendation

 6. Simulate the real environment

-Our Black Belt clients get access to 28 realistic BCG-style chatbot cases, along with coaching from former BCG consultants.
+Black Belt clients get access to 28 realistic BCG-style chatbot cases, along with coaching from former BCG consultants.
 There is no better way to prepare than practicing in an environment that mirrors the real test.

 An exhibit in a Management Consulted BCG-style chatbot case.
 28 practice chatbot cases are available through the Black Belt prep program.